janelidzemarita/CP1/README.md

  Problem 1.3
  Computing derivatives on cubed sphere (4 points)
  1. Construct cubed sphere mesh.
- 2. Considerf(x,y,z) on a sphere.
-Which derivatives offcan youcompute on cubed sphere using function values in nodal points only?
+ 2. Consider f(x,y,z) on a sphere.
+Which derivatives off can you compute on cubed sphere using function values in nodal points only?
  3. Define stencil and consider linear combination of function values.
-Doesit converge when grid spacing vanishes?
+Does it converge when grid spacing vanishes?
- 4. Test:  Demonstrate convergence of selected formula to derivatives asmesh spacing vanishes.
+ 4. Test:  Demonstrate convergence of selected formula to derivatives as mesh spacing vanishes.
 Visualize.

 Problem 1.4
 Speed detection from video (4 points)
-1. Using edge detection and FD derivative filters considered in previoustasks is mandatory
+1. Using edge detection and FD derivative filters considered in previous tasks is mandatory
 2. Develop speed detector, describe your approach and test.
-Estimateaccuracy of your approach.
+Estimate accuracy of your approach.
 3. Test:  your code should work properly on a video provided by TA.